missionmike/wordpress-acf-wpgraphql-preview-bug-minimal-reproduction/README.md

 2. Open in VS Code (or other IDE), and run `./run init` from the project root.
 3. After containers have started, run `./run mysql:import` to import the DB.
 4. Be sure you can sign into wp-admin on http://localhost:8000/wp-admin with username/password: admin/admin
+5. Disable the Classic Editor plugin.
+This issue does not happen when using the Classic Editor, but the plugin is included here for testing & debugging purposes.
-5. Open Postman, and configure a `POST` request to http://localhost:8000/graphql and set the body to:
+6. Open Postman, and configure a `POST` request to http://localhost:8000/graphql and set the body to:

 ```
 query getPost($id: ID!) {